souphieeh/webserver-with-flask/README.md

 ### Step 12: Merging your Changes

 After you finished all your work on this branch it is time to merge it into the `master` branch.
 Checkout the `master` branch for this.
 Then in the git history you select the branch you want to merge, right click this branch ans select `Merge into current branch` this merges your changes into the `master` branch.
 You can delete the other branch now.

+### Step 13: Pushing your Changes to the Remote

+When you merged your changes with the `master` branch it is time to push them onto the remote repository, so they are accessible for you on every device.
+You should see a big button in the `source control view` after you merged your changes.

+> **Note:**
+>
+> You should not publish any branch.
+If it is a long lived branch with work that is not finished yet, you should definitly publish it.
+But if it is only small changes that you can finish in one go, you should not publish the branch.